Bentley Bentayga review - MPG, CO2 and running costs

 - 2Engines, performance and driveMonstrous performance is the Bentayga’s most obvious strength, and it handles like a car half its size

-- 3MPG, CO2 and Running Costs - currently readingMost buyers won't be too bothered by 17mpg, but fuel range is an issue - that's where the diesel comes in
+- 3MPG, CO2 and Running Costs - currently readingMost buyers won't be too bothered by 17mpg, but fuel range is an issue - that's where the hybrid comes in

 - 5Practicality, comfort and boot spacePassengers are supremely cossetted, but the luggage space is tighter than you might imagine for a car this size